-Figure 6-88e SC Supported Chanel Bonding field format
+Figure 6-88f SC Supported Channel Bonding field format

 SC 2 channel bonding uses CHNL_ID 2 and 3.
 SC 3 channel bonding uses CHNL_ID 1, 2 and 3.
 SC 4 channel bonding uses CHNL_ID 1, 2, 3 and 4.

 The SC Supported Channel Aggregation pattern field indicates the supported combinations of CHNL_IDs used for channel aggregation by the SC-PHY DEV.
-The SC Supported Channel Aggregation field shall be formatted as illustrated in the Figure 6-88f and Table 6-17f.
+The SC Supported Channel Aggregation field shall be formatted as illustrated in the Figure 6-88g and Table 6-17f.
 Each field shall be set to one for supported combinations, and shall be set to zero otherwise.
 Hence, if all bits set to be zero, the SC-PHY DEV does not support any channel aggregation pattern.
 Check mark in the Table 6-17e means the allowable aggregation channel for each pattern.